 The VA employs 412,892 individuals at hundreds of Veterans Affairs medical centers, clinics, benefits offices, and cemeteries as at June 2020.

-The department’s net program expenses in Fiscal Year 2016 were $273 billion, which included the VBA Actuarial Cost of $106.5 billion for compensation benefits.
+In Fiscal Year 2016, the department’s net program expenses were $273 billion, which included the VBA Actuarial Cost of $106.5 billion for compensation benefits.

-The long-term “actuarial accrued obligation” (total expected future payments for veterans and their family members) for compensation benefits is $2.491 trillion; $59.6 billion for education benefits; and $4.6 billion for burial expenses.
+The long-term “actuarial accrued obligation” (total expected future payments for veterans and their family members) for compensation benefits is $2.491 trillion.

 This guide has provided all you need to know about the hiring process at the U.S. Department of Veteran Affairs (VA), to help you to effectively prepare for accessing a job with the agency and getting it.